xplodman/Perfect-food/README.md

     - Users can register, login, and logout securely.

 2. **Dashboard Overview:**
-    - Users and admins have separate dashboards displaying order and booking counts with their respective statuses.
+    - Users and admins have separate dashboards displaying order and reservation counts with their respective statuses.

 3. **Interactive Menu:**
     - The dashboard showcases four random items to engage users with the menu.